-You might have heard that your neighborhood convenience store is stocking a few CBD products.
+You might have heard that your neighborhood convenience store is stocking products like CBD oil.
 You have probably even seen some on display at the CVS down the street.
 Also, CBD is even getting mixed into beverages such as coffee, tea, and even water.
 With CBD being infused into everything, you must be wondering, does it have health benefits?
 Is it legal?
 And, is it even safe for me?

 The laws surrounding CBD are inconclusive, meaning there is no clear answer no matter who you ask.
 To get a better understanding of how these regulations and laws work, we’ll need to get technical but not too technical; this is not a legal class.